compmem/smile/docs/tutorial.rst

         correct=kp.correct,
         time_to_respond=kp.rt)

-With this line, each iteration of the loop in the experiment will save our a line into *Loop.slog* all of the values defined in the ``Log()`` call.
-The loop will look like this
+With this line, each iteration of the loop in the experiment will save a line into *Loop.slog* containing all of the values defined in the ``Log()`` call.
+The loop will look as follows:

 .. code-block:: python